SSL Troubleshooting

 - smoxy retries automatically with increasing intervals

-DNS Missing
+DNS Status: Missing

 Meaning: The required _acme-challenge CNAME record was not found for one or more SANs.
+A record that points to the wrong target, or a conflicting TXT record, both also result in a Missing status - see the causes below.

 Resolution: